Skip to content

 2. Select Update Case.

-3. Case Center will open your case on the Case Home page.
+3. Case Center will open the Case Home page.

 4. Select the Video Conference Link

-5. Case Center will open a new tab on your web browser that will take you to the virtual hearing room.
-The Meeting ID and Passcode will also be available on this page.
+5. Case Center will open a new tab that will take you into the virtual hearing.

-Counsel in civil, Divisional Court, and family matters can invite their client to the Case Center file.
+Counsel in civil, Divisional Court and family cases can invite their client to Case Center.
 This will allow the party to access the “Video Conference Link” button on Case Center and view the uploaded documents to follow along during their hearing.

-To give your client access to the remote hearing without inviting them to Case Center, you can share the virtual hearing details in the following way:
+Counsel can also give their client access to the virtual hearing details without inviting them to Case Center by following these steps:

 2. Select Update Case.

-3. Case Center will open your case on the Case Home page.
+3. Case Center will open the Case Home page.

 4. Select the Video Conference Link

-5. Case Center will open a new tab in your browser for the Zoom meeting.
+5. Case Center will open a new tab for Zoom.

 6. Copy the link exactly as it appears in your browser and paste that link into your communication with your client.